-The growth in the past 70 years of modern electronics industry has had great impact on society and everyday life, the foundation of which rests upon the semiconductor physics and devices.
-This course aims at presenting a comprehensive introductory account of the physics and operational principles of some selected ourse es criptions and yet classic semiconductor devices, microelectronic and optoelectronic.
+everyday life, the foundation of which rests upon the semiconductor physics and devices.
+This course aims at presenting a comprehensive introductory account of the physics and operational principles of some selected and yet classic semiconductor devices, microelectronic and optoelectronic.
 The course is primarily designed for postgraduates but can be of interest to senior undergraduates in physics, electrical and electronic engineering and materials science.
-Students are assumed to have acquired some basic knowledge of quantum mechanics, statistical mechanics, and solid state physics, though a review of the physics of semiconductors will be given in the beginning of the course.
-This course begins by giving a review of solid state physics, particularly of the physics of semiconductors.
-It is then followed by discussions of the fundamentals and practical aspects of PN-junctions and rectifying diodes, amplifying and switching devices like bipolar and field-effect transistors (e.g. MOSFET), light-emitting and detection devices such as LEDs, laser diodes, and photodetectors.
+Students are assumed to have acquired some basic knowledge of quantum mechanics, statistical mechanics, and solid state physics, though a review of the physics of semiconductors will be given at the beginning of the course.
+This course begins by giving a review of solid-state physics, particularly of the physics of semiconductors.
+It is then followed by discussions of the fundamentals and practical aspects of PN-iunctions and rectifying diodes, amplifying and switching devices like bipolar and field-effect transistors (e.g. MOSFET), light-emitting and detection devices such as LEDs, laser diodes, and photodetectors.
 If time allows, a brief discussion of some special devices will be presented.

 PHYS8850 Topics in particle physics

+WHAT YOU WILL LEARN